An important note regarding this FAQ

 The Student Life staff is working through policy and guidelines.
 Updates will be made as these guidelines are developed.

-Housing and dining for students this fall
+Housing and dining for students

 - Can students continue to share rooms — will the dorm assignments they received in May remain stable?
 Is there an option for a single-person room?

 Room assignments remain the same for returning students.
-New students will be housed with roommates, but only two per room.
+New students are housed with roommates, but only two per room.
 The College has established protocols for wearing a mask in public spaces, using social distance whenever possible, and by being careful to clean after using shared spaces in areas such as laundry rooms and bathrooms.
 In addition, the College is asking every student and employee to do a daily assessment of their temperature and to isolate themselves if they have any COVID-like symptoms.

 - Will guests be allowed in student residential spaces?